4 Ways To Measure Sales Targets In Salesforce

 2. Current sales targets

-These are the targets we are working to achieve right now.
-For example, this month, this quarter, this year.
+These are the targets we are working to achieve right now, for example, this month, this quarter, and this year.

-However, we need to compare the target with two metrics.
+However, we must compare the target with the sum of two metrics.

-In other words, pipeline coverage is an essential factor in calculating whether we will achieve quota for targets in the current period.
+In other words, pipeline coverage is essential in calculating whether we will achieve quota in the current period.

 3. Future sales targets

-These targets are in the future.
-For example, next month, next quarter, next year.
+These targets are in the future—for example, next month, quarter, and year.

-With these targets, there’s no won revenue because a deal can’t close successfully in the future.
+With these targets, we have no won revenue because a deal can't close successfully in the future.

 In other words, pipeline coverage is king.
-We need to know whether the pipeline is big enough for us to meet future targets.
+We must know whether the pipeline is big enough to meet future targets.

 With that in mind, let's look at the four ways to measure sales versus target in Salesforce.